-One of my favorite things to talk with customers about is how they think about representing their company, as a support team.
-This is a foundational element of many QA rubrics (which, as many of you know, are the foundation of a great QA program), and also mission critical to providing exceptional CX as an organization.
+One of my favorite things to talk with our customers about is how they think about representing their company, as a support team.
+This is a foundational element of many QA scorecards (which, as many of you know, are the foundation of a great QA program), and also mission critical to providing exceptional CX as an organization.

 To elaborate – many support teams think about their company’s brand as they’re putting together their QA programs.
 They see QA as an opportunity to make sure that the support team is on brand all the time, and also consider on-brand experiences to be good ones.